LaChips/Error-Watcher/README.md

 # Meteor Error Watcher

 Error Watcher allows you to call a server method when a blaze error occurs.
-It's been made do allow automatic error reporting.
+It's been made to allow automatic error reporting.

 ## Features

  - Automatic error reporting
- - Bert alert on client side to notify the user
+ - Bert alert with customizable message on client side to notify the user

 ## Installation